pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 * [Using predefined Bridges-2 environment modules](#using-predefined-bridges-2-environment-modules-predefined)
 * [Using a Conda module environment](#using-a-conda-module-environment)
-* Using Singularity containers
+* Using a Singularity container
-* Using the default Python 3 installation
+* Using the default Python installation

 We recommend  using the Bridges-2 modules if there is already one available for a specific package; else try using